 A guest post by Laura Porter.

 London is a huge city and looks magnificent from high locations.
 The tallest attraction in London right now is The View From The Shard which has two viewing platforms at the top of this iconic building.
-The Shard is 310 m (1,016 ft) tall and you can see up to 64 km (40 miles) in all directions.
+The Shard is 310 m (1,016 ft) tall.
+From here, you have views of London of up to 64 km (40 miles) in all directions.
 On level 69 there are twelve “tell:scopes” which move like a telescope but have a touchscreen so you can identify 200 landmarks.
 It also offers the same view at different times of the day which can encourage you to book to return.
 Up on level 72 you are outside but still safely behind large windows.
 It’s hard not to be impressed by the view of London from that height.

 Another opportunity to see the city in a new way is to take a cruise along the Thames.
 There is a choice of dining vessels and you can enjoy lunch with live jazz or a romantic dinner with music and dancing.
 Afternoon tea is a good choice as you see many of the famous London landmarks and can enjoy this quintessentially English dining experience at the same time.